 The presence of black dots on the surface of a nevus does not mean that it is cancer.

-And when the speck continues to darken and constantly increases in size, it is imperative to contact a dermatologist or oncologist and carefully monitor the nevus.
+And when the spot continues to darken and constantly increases in size, you must definitely contact a dermatologist or oncologist and carefully monitor the nevus.

-Symptoms of neoplasm growth and darkening indicate a constant increase in melanin.
+Symptoms of tumor growth and darkening indicate a constant increase in melanin.

 Only a doctor can determine how dangerous such a mole is, especially if a woman is pregnant.
-It is not necessary to exclude the presence of oncological disease.
+The presence of cancer should not be ruled out.

-What is the reason for the appearance of a mole on the leg?
+What is the reason for the appearance of a mole on a leg?
 Find out here.

-What does a mole on the chin on the left of women mean?
+What does a mole on the left chin mean in women?
 Read on.

 Hanging blackened at the tip

-Hanging nevi, due to their design, regularly succumb to injury, and often turn black at the tip, as blood stops flowing into them.
+Due to their design, pendulous nevi regularly succumb to injury, and often turn black at the tip, as blood stops flowing into them.

-That is why the nevus can dry out.
-This is a common reason when a hanging mole falls off on its own.
+This is why nevus can dry out.
+This common reason when a hanging mole falls off on its own.

 But not everyone is lucky - there is a chance that a pathological process has begun at the site of the nevus.

-Therefore, as soon as the hanging mole began to turn black, or a new one appeared next to the old one, you should consult a doctor.
+Therefore, as soon as a hanging mole begins to turn black, or a new one appears next to the old one, you need to consult a doctor.

 Black moles